Table of Contents

-Pedestrian parapet guardrails are considered as a restraint system and placed along the footways of the bridges or similar structures where the risk of “falling from a height” needs to be mitigated or eliminated.
-These types of guardrails are made of heavy-duty specification than the normal guardrails.
+Pedestrian parapet guardrails are considered as a restraint system and are placed along the footways of bridges or similar structures where the risk of “falling from a height” needs to be mitigated or eliminated.
+These types of guardrails are made of heavy-duty specifications than the normal guardrails.

-If these guardrails are proposed in locations where cycle facilities are also acceptable along with pedestrians, then the height of the guardrails need to be higher than 1.4m.
+If these guardrails are proposed in locations where cycle facilities are also acceptable along with pedestrians, then the height of the guardrails needs to be higher than 1.4m.

 Following are the key components of a guardrail: